apollo

 Diet & Lifestyle Advise

-• If you are taking alcohol, use only one serving for women and two servings for men.
+• Limit alcohol to one drink per day for women and two for men.

-• Quit smoking to lower the risk of heart diseases.
+• Quit smoking to reduce heart disease risk.

 Special Advise